threatjammer/markdown-docs/introduction-threat-jammer-report-api.md

 ## Global database and region allowlists

 The Report API is deployed in different regions and each region can only be accessed by a user with a specific regional API key.
 A regional API will report IP addresses to the global allowlist and denylist no matter the region.
-A user with an API key in Paris and Virginia will be able to read the IP addresses reported by each other.
+A user with an API key in Dublin and Virginia will be able to read the IP addresses reported by each other.

 ## Understanding the Report API quotas